lebateleur/lebateleur.github.io/research.md

 ---

 <p class="message">
-Thhis page is under construction.
-My research and publications coming soon.
+This page is under construction.
+List of publications coming soon.
 </p>